Former sheriff arrested after harassing women employees at local store; threatened to assault deputies - NewsBreak

 WEST MONROE, La. ( KTVE/KARD ) — On Thursday, April 28, 2022, Ouachita Parish Sheriff deputies responded to a trespassing complaint at a local store on the 5300 block of Cypress Street.
 The store manager advised deputies that they asked 84-year-old Dale S. Rinicker, former sheriff of the East Carroll Parish Sheriff’s Office, to leave the store after he allegedly made sexual comments to the female employees.

 According to the manager, Rinicker refused to leave the premises, which forced the manager to call authorities.
-Deputies advised Rinicker of his Miranda Rights.Louisiana deputies arrest Texas murder suspect; suspect’s brother also in custody
+Deputies advised Rinicker of his Miranda Rights.Man sentenced to 40 years for 2012 murder of pregnant Fla. teen

 While deputies were advising Rinicker of his rights, Rinicker reportedly talked loudly.
 Once deputies attempted to place Rinicker in handcuffs, he began to pull away.